 Your picture profile can be whatever you want it to be, but generally if it is more "flat" it will give you the best chance to pull out some extra steps of dynamic range, and keep your footage out of trouble.

 This is where you hear the term “Log,” and more specifically “C-Log” (Canon) or “S-Log” (Sony).
-These are essentially neutral picture profiles (but not RAW!), and they give you the best chance for controllable images.
+These are essentially neutral picture profiles (but not RAW!), giving you the best chance for controllable images.

 2.2 color correction guide